-VIA is pleased to present the 2018 Curatorial Fellowship grant to Cathleen Chaffee, Chief Curator of the Albright-Knox Art Gallery, Buffalo, where she was previously Senior Curator.
+Chaffee is Chief Curator of the Albright-Knox Art Gallery, Buffalo, where she was previously Senior Curator.
 Prior to her tenure at the Albright-Knox Art Gallery, Chaffee was Horace W. Goldsmith Assistant Curator of Modern and Contemporary Art at the Yale University Art Gallery, and held curatorial positions at the Museum of Modern Art, New York, and the Cleveland Museum of Art.
 She has organized seminal exhibitions such as Joe Bradley’s recent mid-career survey, Shade: Clyfford Still/Mark Bradford (2016), and emerging artist Erin Shirreff’s first large-scale American museum exhibition.
-Her most recent exhibition, Introducing Tony Conrad: A Retrospective, was the first museum survey of the Buffalo-based artist, musician, and filmmaker, Tony Conrad (1940-2016), opened in March 2018 and is currently on view.
+Her most recent exhibition, Introducing Tony Conrad: A Retrospective, was the first museum survey of the Buffalo-based artist, musician, and filmmaker.